eobcre/eobcre/README.md

 - Heroku

 ### Connect with me!
-Let's dive deep into the world of JavaScript and React together.
+Let's dive deep into it.
 Feel free to follow and connect with me!